Managing Invoice Runs

 For the invoice distribution, JustOn supports the following use cases:

-To define a contact role for a contact:
+To define a contact role for a contact or account-contact relationship:

 Make sure to not assign two or more contacts with the same role to an account.
 If this is the case, JustOn randomly picks one of them, which may produce unwanted results.

-For compatibility reasons, JustOn still supports existing Salesforce Classic Account Contact Roles.
-If available, they take precedence over the value set in the JustOn Contact Role
+• For compatibility reasons, JustOn Billing & Invoice Management still supports existing Salesforce Classic Account Contact Roles.
+If available, they take general precedence over the values set in the JustOn Contact Role fields on the contact or the account–contact relationship.

 Executing an Invoice Run